tiffanybonzon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 We can verify that by accessing our browser and accessing the page `http://192.168.42.42/` multiples times with cookies disabled, we can see that we're bouncing between our servers.

-Finally here is a screenshot of the stats page from this config, we you can see the load balancer kept track of the number of sessions established.
+Finally here is a screenshot of the stats page from this config, where you can see the load balancer kept track of the number of sessions established.

 ![](img/stats6.png)